Nexus Dynamics

 Connections

 Nexus Dynamics doesn't operate in isolation.
-Its grip on 40% of the Sprawl's computational infrastructure puts it at the center of a web of rivalries, alliances, and obsessions that define the post-Cascade power structure.
+Its grip on 40% of the Sprawl's computational infrastructure puts it at the center of a web of rivalries, alliances, institutional liabilities, and ongoing operations that define the post-Cascade power structure.

 Leadership